How often did you need to wear a white dress shirt when you were growing up? Probably never.

 Best Material for a White Dress Shirt

 Three materials rise to the top when it comes to white dress shirts for men: poplin, twill, and linen.
-These each offer a different effect and feel; each is going to change the feel of your suit.
+These each offer a different effect and feel; each will change the feel of your suit.

 Poplin is the most professional fabric for your dress shirt.
 The fabric is tightly woven.
 As a result, the fabric has minimal sheen.

 Poplin has no texture, making it very smooth.
-Watch out with this material, though; it wrinkles easily.
-If you are wearing this for a formal event or important meeting, you need to be careful.
+Watch out for this material, though; it wrinkles easily.
+If you wear this for a formal event or an important meeting, you need to be careful.

 Twill is not as prone to wrinkling.
 The weave of the fabric is on the diagonal, which can be very subtle or very large textured.